StefanoBalocco/myopie.js/README.md

 - **Efficient DOM diffing**: Only updates changed parts of the DOM.
 - **Lifecycle hooks**: Customize initialization and rendering.
 - **Lightweight**: Minimal overhead for small to medium-sized projects.
+- **Template engine agnostic**: compatible with any generic template engine.

 ---